Skip to main content

 • Total Identification (Person + Company): ~70–80% when company-level identification is included.

 Actual results may vary based on traffic quality, use of VPNs or proxies, and visitor behavior.
+Discrepancies may also arise due to differences in tracking methodologies between RB2B and other tools, such as Google Analytics, which may report inaccurate locations or subsets of pages.

 What to do: